Group by Grade

 Age-Appropriate Training, Skill-Based Grouping

 At Synergy, we organize athletes by grade level — but we don't assume every kid in the same grade is at the same skill level.
 A 6th grader who's never touched a basketball and a 6th grader who's been playing since age five have very different needs.
-That's why every grade group contains all four of our skill-based tiers: Beginner, Intermediate, Advanced, and Competitive.
+That's why every grade group contains all three of our skill-based tiers: Recreational, Intermediate, and Advanced.

 Grade level determines who your child trains alongside physically and socially.
 Tier placement determines what they're being taught and how hard they're being pushed.
 Together, this means your child is always with peers their own age and always training at the level that's right for their ability.